doriordan/skuber/docs/Configuration.md

 ### Kubeconfig file

-If not using a `kubectl proxy` then most clients clients will be configured using a [kubeconfig file](https://kubernetes.io/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig/).
+If not using a `kubectl proxy` then most clients will be configured using a [kubeconfig file](https://kubernetes.io/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig/).
 This is the standard configuration file format used by other Kubernetes clients such as `kubectl`.
 These files allow the following to be configured:

 - Authentication credentials - [see below](#security).
 - [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) - this allows the client to read/write Kubernetes resources in different cluster namespaces just by changing runtime configuration, which supports partitioning by team / organization.